Candy, Vitamin or Painkiller: Which One Is Your Product?

 The engineering team had just watched a presentation on a proposed plan to add new features to our product.
 And everyone seemed ready to get to work building those new features.

-I could see why everyone in the room was so excited.
+I could see why everyone was so excited.
 It was a tough technical challenge.
 It would allow the engineers to flex their development muscles.
 And it would impress their peers and senior management.

 “What problem are we trying to solve for our users?”
 I asked.